 ORGANIC VALUE CHAIN DEVELOPMENT (OVCD) PROJECT

-The OVCD project tackles hurdles in certification and market entry for SMEs and farmers, addressing a lack of standardization and collaboration among organic stakeholders in Tanzania.
+The Organic Value Chain Development (OVCD) project tackles hurdles in certification and market entry for SMEs and farmers, addressing a lack of standardization and collaboration among organic stakeholders in Tanzania.
 Despite the health and environmental benefits, the organic market is nascent.
 The project's goals include boosting the volume and market value of organic products, empowering farmers, and facilitating business expansion, directly benefiting 3174 individuals.
 By enhancing distribution efficiency and fostering collaboration, the project aims to broaden the reach of organic products, promoting fair competition and accelerating sector growth.
-Led by SAT with partners, the initiative aligns with Biovision's goal of achieving a healthy, sustainable food system within Tanzania and the Region with promoting the East Africa Organic Product Standard (EAOPS).
+Led by SAT with partners, the initiative aligns with Biovision's goal of achieving a healthy, sustainable food system within Tanzania and the region by promoting the East Africa Organic Product Standard (EAOPS).

 Tanzania's robust agricultural sector, contributing 26.1% to the GDP, has been a consistent regional and international food exporter.
 While emphasizing food safety, the country aligns with global initiatives promoting agroecological practices and sustainable resource use.
 Traditional farming, rooted in ecological principles, poses challenges due to a lack of certification procedures, threatening natural resources.
 The Ministry of Agriculture acknowledges efforts to promote sustainable practices, including organic farming.
 The demand for organic products has surged, creating opportunities but also challenges in supply and demand linkages.
 Bridging the gap between rural producers and urban markets is crucial for the sector's sustainable growth.